Bragi3000/Bragi3000/README.md

 ## Finished Features

+- Visually appealing landing Page
 - Firebase and Spotify authentication
 - Song controller ( shows current playing song on spotify and can pause/resume it )
 - Song selector ( allows users to search and select a song they want to battle for )
 - MiniGame ( tic tac toe as a way to battle for which song gets added )

-## Planned Features

-- Visually appealing landing Page
 - Spotify playlist/queue Component
 - MiniGame song handling
   - Adding winning song to playlist/queue
-  - Banning lost song from being added again for *x* seconds
+  - Banning lost song from being added until *party reset*
   - Save winning and losing song to state
 - Components for winner and loser song from state
 - Wiring component functionality (e.g. song selector reset when a game is won)